ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 To accomplish our goal, we must fundraise at least $35,000 by June 30, 2025.
 We think that’s realistic.
 In Southern California, fans of the Beach Boys raised $60,000 to underwrite a marker on the site of the Wilson family home where the band first rehearsed in Hawthorne.
 Around the country, plaques have been placed at other historic music locations, paid for by fans and civic-minded contributors.

-Legendary artist Stanley Mouse, who created so many classic posters for concerts at the Fillmore Auditorium and Winterland Ballroom that included the Grateful Dead’s famous skull-and-roses iconography, has agreed to design a special poster that will commemorate the 60th anniversary of the very first Dead performance, which took place as part of an “Acid Test” organized by counterculture figure Ken Kesey near the San Jose State campus.
-And donors will have three options to obtain a reproduction of Mouse’s printwork, based on the date of that event, which took on 12-4-65:
+Legendary artist Stanley Mouse, who created so many classic posters for concerts at the Fillmore Auditorium and Winterland Ballroom that included the Grateful Dead’s famous skull-and-roses iconography, has been commissioned to design a special poster to commemorate the 60th anniversary of the very first Dead performance.
+It took place as part of an “Acid Test” organized by counterculture figure Ken Kesey near the San Jose State campus.
+Donors will have three options to obtain a reproduction of Mouse’s printwork, based on the date of that event, which took on 12-4-65:

-- You can contribute online by clicking through below to the donation page for the San Jose Parks Foundation, which is handling our bookkeeping for this project.
+You can contribute online by clicking the image below.
+It will take you to the donation page for the San Jose Parks Foundation, which is handling our bookkeeping for this project.
 When you are prompted to designate the fund to which you wish to contribute, click the drop-down menu and select the line that says: GRATEFUL DEAD PLAQUE/SJ ROCKS.
 Fill in the blanks.
 You’ll receive a confirmation from the San Jose Parks Foundation that we’ve received your tax deductible donation.

 All donations are fully tax-deductible through our partner, the San Jose Parks Foundation, a registered 501(c)(3) nonprofit.